quantumlib/qsim/docs/tutorials/multinode/README.md

 This tutorial will take you through the process of running multiple simultaneous `qsim` simulations on Google Cloud.
 In some situations, it is required to run many instances of the same simulation.
-This could be used to provide a parameter sweep or to evaluation noise characteristics.
+This could be used to provide a parameter sweep or to evaluate noise characteristics.

 One of the key competencies of a quantum computing effort is the ability to run simulations.
 While quantum computing hardware is still years from general